 While these are important factors, every situation is unique.
 A premises liability attorney can help you gather the evidence you need to build a strong case.

-Our Approach at Huber, Thomas & Marcelle
+Our Approach at Huber Thomas Law

-At Huber Thomas and Marcelle, we take a collaborative approach to every premises liability case.
+At Huber Thomas Law, we take a collaborative approach to every premises liability case.
 The lawyer on your case will work closely with other attorneys in our firm in order to give you the edge you need.
 In the end, you will always benefit from multiple viewpoints and areas of expertise.

 In reality, 95% of cases settle outside of court.
 Because it is expensive and time-consuming for both parties, this is the best way to receive a timely settlement.
 However, we still prepare for every single case as if it's going to trial.
 This involves extensive research, including witnesses and medical records.
 We will also comb through incident reports, police reports, and even weather records (if relevant).
 Our team completes this research in order to build a solid case with accurate information.